 Provisional fire certificate of occupancy.
-A document or emblem issued by the department of safety and inspections to temporarily permit continued occupancy pending a fire certificate of occupancy inspection of the existing structure.
-Buildings with a provisional fire certificate of occupancy will be granted a fire certificate of occupancy upon the successful completion of fire certificate of occupancy inspection.
+A document or emblem issued by the city fire marshal department of safety and inspections to temporarily permit continued occupancy pending a code compliance fire certificate of occupancy inspection of the existing structure.
+Buildings with a provisional fire certificate of occupancy will be granted a fire certificate of occupancy upon the successful completion of fire certificate of occupancy inspection. per this chapter.

 Recorder's office.
-The county department of property records and taxation, or its division which maintains title and property records, and any successor agency or department thereof.
+The recorder's office is t The county department of property records and taxation, or its division which maintains title and property records, and any successor agency or department thereof.